asen/smg/docs/index.md

 jobs (per interval, passed as param to run-job.sh) as needed.

-So far the internal scheduler has been working fine for us at Smule so don't see many reasons to want to use the external scheduler option.
+So far the internal scheduler has been working fine for us at Smule so don't see any reasons to want to use the external scheduler option.

 <a name="pre_fetch" />

 #### pre_fetch and run command trees

 One important thing when trying to get and update RRDs for tens of